Houston Family Immigration Attorney

 Perhaps the easiest immigration pathway is obtaining a green card through marriage to an American citizen.
 However, the United States Citizenship and Immigration Services (USCIS) is always on the lookout for marriage fraud.
 Even if your marriage is completely legitimate and in good faith, you should have an experienced lawyer help you prepare the evidence you will submit to verify your eligibility for permanent residency based on marriage.

 I am Zara Ali, Texas immigration lawyer, ready to advise you and guide you in applying for a family-based immigration solution such as a fiancé visa or a green card for an immediate family member.
-Contact me to arrange for a free initial consultation in my Houston law office regarding your family-based immigration needs.
+Contact me to arrange for an initial consultation in my Houston law office regarding your family-based immigration needs.

 Can You Apply For A Temporary Visa Or A Green Card For A Family Member On Your Own?
 Yes, But Errors Are All Too Common.